Si deus si dea: Altar to the Unknown God

 The altar is regarded as a late Roman Republic restoration of an archaic original.
 In the nineteenth century it was misidentified as a famous altar to Aius Locutius.
 The real identity of the divinity cannot be known, as it does not specify whether it is a god or a goddess.
 The praetor Gaius Sextius C. f.
 Calvinus may have restored an earlier altar reading "sei deo sei deivae", or he may have been restoring an altar that had been left to decay, after the god or goddess to whom it had originally been dedicated was forgotten.

 Fertor Resius

 Close to the site, four inscribed columns were found dating to the Julio-Claudian period.
 Column A (now missing) read "Marspiter", or "Father Mars", in Archaic Latin.
 Column B reads "Remureine", which possibly means "In Memory of Remus."
-Column C reads "anabestas", possibly referring to a goddess named Anabesta, or else to the Greek anabasio ("to go up"), interpreted as a reference to Remus' scaling of the Roman walls.
+Column C reads "anabestas", possibly referring to a goddess named Anabesta, or else to the Greek anabasio ("who goes up"), interpreted as a reference to Remus' scaling of the Roman walls.
 Column D, the longest inscription, reads: